voicebase/voicebase-docs/docs/how-to-guides/v2tov3.md

 }
 ```

 ### Swear Word Filter
-Is now set under ‘transcript’, ‘contentfiltering’ not ‘transcripts’
+Is now set under ‘transcript’, ‘contentFiltering’ not ‘transcripts’
 The key is now ‘enableProfanityFiltering’ instead of ‘swearFilter’

 v3: